 The National Institute for Occupational Safety and Health (NIOSH) is pleased to present Continuing to Protect the Nanotechnology Workforce: NIOSH Nanotechnology Research Plan for 2018-2025.
-This plan updates the previous, December 2013 strategic plan with knowledge gained from results of ongoing research on the safety and health implications of engineered nanomaterials.
+This plan updates the previous December 2013 strategic plan with knowledge gained from results of ongoing research on the safety and health implications of engineered nanomaterials.
 The NIOSH Nanotechnology Research Center (NTRC) coordinates the NIOSH nanotechnology research program via a comprehensive, institute-wide plan that supports multiple sectors in the National Occupational Research Agenda (NORA).

 NIOSH is using this Nanotechnology Research Plan for 2018-2025 as a roadmap to advance (1) understanding of nanotechnology-related toxicology and workplace exposures and (2) implementation of appropriate risk management practices during the discovery, development, and commercialization of engineered nanomaterials along their product lifecycle.
-As researchers explore and characterize potential hazards and risks associated with nanomaterials, the knowledge from that research will serve as a foundation for an anticipatory and proactive approach to the introduction and use of nanomaterials in advanced manufacturing.
-Although many industries have adopted NIOSH recommendations and guidance on approaches to safe nanotechnology, NIOSH strives to remain at the forefront of developing contemporary guidance that supports and promotes the safe, responsible development of nanomaterials.
+As researchers explore and characterize hazards and risks associated with nanomaterials, the knowledge from that research will serve as a foundation for an anticipatory and proactive approach to the introduction and use of nanomaterials in advanced manufacturing.
+NIOSH strives to remain at the forefront of developing guidance that supports and promotes the safe, responsible development of nanomaterials.